Docker Buildx

 The docker image can be run on a Raspberry Pi.

-docker run the haddley/graphql-server image
+I ran the haddley/graphql-server image

-GraphiQL intellisense
+I reviewed GraphiQL intellisense

-GraphQL service running on the Raspberry Pi
+The GraphQL service was running on the Raspberry Pi